SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Style_A_Table.md

 ## Step 3: Configure a hyperlink

-Now that the table component is set up, make it so that the first table column, *Order ID*, is configured to open a webpage in a new tab when clicked.
+Now that the table component is configured, enable the first table column, *Order ID*, to act as a hyperlink, opening a webpage in a new tab when clicked.

 1. Make sure the table component is selected, and navigate to *Layout > Column Appearance*.